 Just say no to dry and overcooked salmon!
 By making slow roasted salmon you’ll have tender, buttery fish which is perfectly cooked.
-This salmon will melt in your mouth!
+It will melt in your mouth!

 I’m sitting here today looking out at my beautiful flowering crabapple tree.
 It’s right outside my office window and I love seeing it in bloom every year!
 Though it has been a wet and overcast spring so far, we are still getting lots of lovely flowers to lift our spirits.

 And I’ve been doing plenty of cooking to keep us fed!
-I have grill recipes, desserts, cocktails, and more coming up. 🙂 Today, though, is all about salmon.
+I have grill recipes, desserts, cocktails, and more coming up. 🙂 Today, though, is all about fish.

 While I love fast cooked and crispy skinned salmon, it does require precise timing and plenty of attention to get it right.
-It’s great when you want a sear on your salmon, but what to do when you want amazingly tender and buttery salmon?
+It’s great when you want to get your sear on, but what to do when you want amazingly tender and buttery fish?

 Low oven and slow cooking to the rescue!

 To make slow roasted salmon, sprinkle a salmon fillet with salt.
-Then put it in a low oven, and roast until the salmon reaches an internal temperature of 122-125F.
+Then put it in a low oven, and roast until it reaches an internal temperature of 122-125F.
 Serve with a lemon herb sauce.

 The first step to tender and tasty salmon is to sprinkle it with kosher salt and let it sit.

-If you think of it in the morning or the night before, I would highly recommend giving the salmon several hours to brine.
+If you think of it in the morning or the night before, I would highly recommend giving it several hours to brine.
 However, even a short brine is worth while.
-Just sprinkle the salmon with salt FIRST, before you start the rest of your dinner prep.
-This should give the salmon about 30 minutes of brining time.
-Or more, depending on what you are making with the salmon.
+Just sprinkle the fish with salt FIRST, before you start the rest of your dinner prep.
+This should give it about 30 minutes of brining time.
+Or more, depending on what you are making along side.

 I like to make the sauce before I put the salmon in the oven so that I can rub it with some of the herbs as it cooks.